 We do get a little bit of action as a torg-lion attacks the group, the one we saw on the cover.
 Hobos’ plan seems to be to lead them through the most dangers part of the continent, using a scent of raw meat to attract the biggest, most vicious predators out into the open.
 Of course Kitten wins this battle, pricking the animal with the pointed edge of her poison-filled ring.
 Just when I thought I’d seen all of her cool jewellery-based weaponry too.

 There are still many questions needing answered here, not least of which is why Hobos was determined to kill the women in the first place.
 Is it a male thing?
 Are women a threat?
 Even alien women?
 I know we’ll get our answers eventually, so don’t for one moment think this is any kind of complaint because it isn’t.
-The story does feel like it’s heading towards at least some of the answers over the next few issues, which is exciting.
+The story does feel like it could be heading towards some answers over the next few issues, which is exciting.
 Kitten remains an interesting character and the one most shrouded in mystery in the whole comic.

 That cover by Ian Kennedy is a fantastic piece of art, as are all of his covers across the range of Barrie’s comics I’m reviewing (Ring Raiders and Super Naturals being the others).
 He gets a bit of further recognition on the letters page this issue and yes, that monster is one of his designs from the premiere issue.